How to Tell if a Copyright Infringement Claim is Real

 A website is no longer a luxury for your business.
 90% of US adults use the internet in every area of their lives.
-These users are on the web connecting with others, sharing pictures of their pets, and most importantly, finding businesses.
+These users are on the web connecting with others, sharing pictures of their pets, and, most importantly, finding businesses.
 If you don’t have a digital presence, you will miss out on potential customers.
-And if your digital identity is not reflective of your brand or is not ranking in search results, you could lose out on potential business.
+And if your digital identity is not reflective of your brand or does not rank in search results, you could lose out on potential business.

 Recently, businesses have had no choice but to digitize their business in response to a global pandemic.
 Business owners have had to move their business online because that may be the only way for users to interact with their brand.
-While we don’t know what the future holds, it’s best to invest in a website that accommodates your customers in the event that this is the new normal.
+While we don’t know what the future holds, it’s best to invest in a website that accommodates your customers if this is the new normal.

 People want to work for and partner with companies that have a great culture.
 If you feel that your business hasn’t invested time in your company’s culture as much as you’d like, use this season to participate in culture-building activities.
 Update your team’s headshots with professional and fun shots to demonstrate your culture on your website.
 Interview your team members and share “get-to-know-you” posts on social media.
 Investing in and showcasing your company’s culture will not only enhance your business, but it will create a strong team that will represent your company well.

 Content marketing is a huge part of search engine optimization, as delivering highly-valuable, educational content both delights potential customers and helps you rank higher in search engines.
 Blog posts are a great and consistent way to accomplish this.
-Long-form content presents an even larger opportunity, but takes longer to craft compared to a timely blog post.
-Long-form content can come in many different forms including:
+Long-form content presents an even larger opportunity but takes longer to craft than a timely blog post.
+Long-form content can come in many different forms, including: